How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 • Automation account name: Name that identifies your new Automation Account.

-• Region: Choose a region near you or near other services your Automation Account access.
+• Region: Choose a region near you or near other services to which your Automation Account has access.

 • You can customize the other option according to your intentions or leave the default values.
 For this demo, we will now select Review + create to review the app configuration selections.